pal-robotics/kangaroo_robot/kangaroo_mujoco/README.md

 Preliminary package containing kangaroo simple model for Mujoco simulation.

-- How to run: '''simulate kangaroo.xml'''
+- How to run: `simulate kangaroo.xml`